 3. The perseverance of God's people, v10, 13.
 One of the most worrying things we face as a Christian is the possibility that in the last day Jesus will say to us "I do not know you, depart from me."
 We will always face the danger of having our faith undermined by false teaching.
 An emphasis on law-righteousness, on doing rather than receiving, can undermine a believer's faith.
 Salvation is by grace through faith, not works of the law.
 Our unfaithfulness does not annul Christ's faithfulness.

 4. Sharing in the reign of Christ, v12.
 We can put up with hard times when we are sure of a good result.
 Our future is to rule with Christ in eternity.
 The rough and tumble of life prepares us for our rule with Christ.
 Once we have this perspective, it is easy to endure.

 1. The trustworthy saying in v11 and 12, along with Paul's qualification in v13, outlines the gospel.
 Present a short gospel message from the truths found in these verses.

 2. What does Paul mean when he says "God's Word is not chained?

-3. What does a person have to do for Christ to "disown" them?
+3. What do we have to do for Christ to "disown" us?

 Print-friendly: Sermon Notes. and Technical Notes